By JA Karber

 Marshal Stewart Pease, age 65, was born in the quite distant state of Alaska and has been a mechanic for over forty-seven years.
 After being transplanted from the ‘Last Frontier’ Marty’s family moved to Brooksville, Fla.
 He began riding at the age of twelve, and the idea of cruising on two wheels is what got him into bikes.

 Around the age of sixteen, Marty purchased his first motorcycle, a Honda 125.
 After that nothing could stop him.
 Since then, he has learned many things, like how to disassemble and reassemble a bike in mere days.
-How to insert his personal sense of care into his work.
+How to INSERT IGNORE his personal sense of care into his work.
 That’s not all, Marty is not the only rider in the family, his wife rides too.
 In fact, recently she just got her own Suzuki Intruder 800.
 So, it’s safe to say, his roots come from years of surrounding himself with anything that has a motor and two wheels.
 And those roots sucked him in at an early age.

 “I don’t fear riding,” he told me, with the confidence and reassurance of a man who’s been doing this for what might as well be forever.
 “The freedom of the road is what makes the ride worth it.”
 Oh, and for the sake of not forgetting anything, you should know that Marty’s favorite bike is a 2011 Harley Ultra Classic.